0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 Thus, we have found our `user.txt` flag.

+---

 ## TA0006: Credential Access
 ### T1552.001: Credentials in Files

 When enumerating around, we find `.git` folder in the `/var/www/app` directory.
+Inside the ".git" directory, we find a `config` file.

 ```bash
 svc@busqueda:/var/www/app/.git$ cat config